Ben and Maytee Fisch College of Pharmacy

 Applicants selecting the Regular Decision option may apply to more than one College of Pharmacy.
-Application materials must be submitted before the Regular Decision deadline unless an application extension deadline is approved by the college.
+Application materials must be submitted before the Regular Decision deadline.
 On-site interviews usually occur between October-May.
 Admission decisions follow the rolling admission process with admission offers starting in October and continuing until the program starts.

 Additional information on the Early and Regular Decision application process is available at www.PharmCAS.org.

 Students applying to the Fisch College of Pharmacy may begin applying for admission the summer before their anticipated year of entry into the Pharm.D. program.
 To apply for the program, the following items must be met by the published deadline: